Absence of percolation for Poisson outdegree-one graphs: Proof of Theorem

-\begin{prop} With probability $1$, $\mathbb{X}$ is a $3$-looping configuration. \end{prop} \begin{dem} Consider a configuration $\varphi\in\mathscr{C}'$ and an element $x=(\xi,u)\in\varphi$.
+Consider a configuration $\varphi\in\mathscr{C}'$ and an element $x=(\xi,u)\in\varphi$.
 The first step consists in stating that only a finite number of growing segments are stopped by $[\xi;h_{g}(x,\varphi)]$.
+See Lemma \ref{lem:DefLine} below.
 This will allow us to exhibit a small region close to the impact point $h_{g}(\varphi,x)$ where we could easily add a loop made up of $3$ segments, that the growing segment $x$ will hit.
 See Figure \ref{fig:cicleass}.